What the Bible Says About Bartholomew the Apostle

 Acts 1:12-13 records that he went to Jerusalem and joined the disciples in the upper room.
 There, they prayed and waited for the outpouring of the Holy Spirit.

-Though we don’t know the details, we can assume that Bartholomew, like the other disciples, went from there and began to preach the gospel.
+Though we don’t know the details, we can assume that Bartholomew, like the other disciples, went from there and began to preach the Gospel as they were encouraged and empowered by the Holy Spirit.

-According to a tradition taught by the church father Eusebius of Caesarea, Bartholomew went to India, taking with him a gospel account of Matthew in Hebrew.4
+According to a tradition taught by the church father Eusebius of Caesarea, Bartholomew went to India, taking with him “a Hebrew copy of The Gospel According to Matthew.”4

 Other traditions say he went to Armenia, Ethiopia, Mesopotamia, Parthia (modern-day Iran), and Lycaonia (modern-day Turkey).5

-Again, the Bible and history don’t tell us for sure, but it’s most likely that he died a martyr for his faith.
+Again, the Bible and other historical sources don’t tell us for sure, but it’s most likely that he died a martyr for his faith.
+Some sources suggest he was flayed and beheaded while others say he was crucified.6

-Here’s what Foxe’s Book of Martyrs says about Bartholomew’s death:
+Here’s a perspective expressed in Foxe’s Book of Martyrs about Bartholomew’s death:

 Bartholomew’s legacy

-We may not know much about Bartholomew—his life before following Christ, his time as a disciple, or his accomplishments as an apostle—but what we do know about him leaves us a beautiful legacy.
+We may not know many details about Bartholomew the apostle, such as his life before following Christ, his day-to-day life as a disciple, or his accomplishments as an apostle.
+But what we do know about him leaves us a beautiful legacy.

 He shows us what it looks like to have a heart sincerely seeking truth.

-Bartholomew was searching the Scriptures, wanting to be led by the Holy Spirit, wanting to see the Messiah.
-And Jesus took notice, commending him.
+Nathanael, who we understand to be Bartholomew, was searching the Scriptures, wanting to be led by the Holy Spirit, wanting to see the Messiah (John 1:44-49).
+And Jesus took notice, commending him (verses 50-51).

-His simple faith guided his journey as a disciple and later a missionary sharing the gospel.
+His simple faith guided his journey as a disciple and later a missionary sharing the Gospel message.
 And his possible martyrdom means that he was making enough of a difference for Jesus that people would have taken notice.

 But above all, Bartholomew’s example is a promise to us that Jesus indeed notices those who seek Him in sincerity and humility.